RoyTheunissen/URP-Debug-Draw-Modes/README.md

 You can check out this repository as a submodule into your project's Packages folder.
 This is recommended if you intend to contribute to the repository yourself.

+_**NOTE**: If you do, it's best to name the folder `com.roytheunissen.urp-debug-draw-modes` to avoid a Unity warning about the folder name not matching the package name._

 ### OpenUPM
 The package is available on the [openupm registry](https://openupm.com).
 It's recommended to install it via [openupm-cli](https://github.com/openupm/openupm-cli).